Outline of applying to the Tribunal, save for valuation applications.

 The Tribunal considers the evidence put before it.
 Where there is a hearing, members of the Tribunal panel may ask questions, but their function is to make a decision on what is before them, not to find the evidence for themselves.

 A party can request the Tribunal to issue directions requiring among other matters the production of information relevant to the issues, and a witness summons may be issued by the Tribunal.

 The notice of application may be made on the correct form where one is provided.
 The Tribunal produces model notice of application forms and these are available in printed form from the local Tribunal building or can be downloaded from the Justice website.

+Where a notice of application form is not available from the Tribunal, a written notice of application may be made instead.
 The Rules state that a notice of application should be signed and dated and include the following information:

 - The name and address of the person applying (“the applicant”)and of their representative (if applicable);

 - An address where documents can be sent or delivered to the applicant (usually a home or business address);

 - The name and address of each person against whom the claim is made (“the respondent”);

 - The address of the property to which the application relates and the applicant’s connection with that property;